DannyArends/CTLmapping/doc/joss/2016/paper.md

-CTL analysis can be performed on combined phenotypes obtained from the whole spectrum of data types: i.e., from classical phenotypes, such as yield and disease suscepibility, to high-throughput experimental data, such as microarrays, RNA-seq and/or protein abundance measurements.
+CTL analysis can be performed on combined phenotypes obtained from the whole spectrum of data types: i.e., from classical phenotypes, such as yield and disease susceptibility, to high-throughput experimental data, such as micro-arrays, RNA-seq and/or protein abundance measurements.
 This is especially useful in combined datasets, e.g. a combination of: classical phenotypes, protein abundance and gene expression (see figure 2).